judah/pier/Readme.md

 files, as described [here](#build-outputs)), so that future builds will start from scratch.
 Note that this command will require Pier to reinstall a local copy of GHC unless `system-ghc: true` is set.

+### Verbosity
+The `-V` command-line flag will make Pier more verbose.
+It may be chained to increase verbosity (for example: `-VV`, `-V -V`, `-VVV`).

+The verbose output includes (but is not necessarily limited to):

+- `-V`: Upon failure of an invocation of a command-line process (for example, `ghc`), display the full invocation of that command including all command-line flags and build inputs.
+- `-VV`: Display the full invocation of every command before running it.
+- `-VVV`: Also display internal Shake debug information.

 # Build Outputs